Lissie Åström was a forerunner with regard to the introduction of the gender perspective within ethnological research in Sweden.

 Lissie Åström was not just a clever researcher and field-worker.
 She was also a proven close reader of academic texts and thus a well-loved supervisor to her students.
 She was friendly and inclusive, and she encouraged young talents to apply as ethnological researchers on many occasions.
 She participated in the ethnological research seminar at her home institution until very late in her life.

 Lissie Åström died in Lund in 2013.
-She is buried at the Norra cemetery in Lund.
+She is buried at Norra kyrkogården (The Northern Cemetery) in Lund.